Fairfield Stags: Men's basketball

-The Fairfield Stags men's basketball team competes in the Metro Atlantic Athletic Conference of NCAA Division I. The Stags play their home games in the 3,500 seat Leo D. Mahoney Arena on campus.
+The Fairfield Stags men's basketball team competes in the Metro Atlantic Athletic Conference of NCAA Division I. The Stags play their home games in the 3,500-seat Leo D. Mahoney Arena on campus.
 Opened in November 2022, the arena replaces Alumni Hall, which was the home of the Stags from 1959 to 2022.

 Fairfield competed in the National Invitational Tournament in 1973, 1974, 1978, 1996 and 2003, as well as the NCAA Division I men's basketball tournament in 1986, 1987 and 1997.
 In the 1973 National Invitation Tournament, the Stags advanced to the second round where the team lost by one point to eventual National Champion Virginia Tech.
 And in the 1997 NCAA Tournament, the Stags nearly achieved a historic upset of top-seeded North Carolina after leading the Tar Heels by seven points at halftime.
 The team also won the MAAC Regular Season Title in 1986 and the MAAC Championship Tournament in 1986, 1987 and 1997.
 Individually, Joe DeSantis earned All-American honors in 1979; Darren Phillip was the nation's top rebounder in 2001 averaging 14 rebounds per game; and Deng Gai was the nation's top shot blocker in 2005 averaging 5.5 blocks per game ranking him 5th all-time in NCAA Division I basketball.
-The Stags are currently coached by Jay Young.
+The Stags are currently coached by Chris Casey.